PaulOfford/mbserver/README.md

 The post file name must start with the blog ID and a date like this:

-nnnn - yyy-mm-dd - You chosen summary test
+`nnnn - yyy-mm-dd - Your chosen summary test`

 Although we show four digits above for the reference (nnnn), the server supports any number of digits up to a value of 2000000000.